Teoscar Hernández Player Props: Mariners vs. Yankees

 Yankees Pitching Rankings

-- The 9.1 strikeouts per nine innings put together by the Yankees pitching staff ranks ninth in the league.

-- The Yankees have a 3.74 team ERA that ranks sixth across all league pitching staffs.
+- The Yankees have a 3.70 team ERA that ranks fourth across all MLB pitching staffs.

-- Yankees pitchers combine to allow 61 total home runs at a rate of 1.1 per game (to rank 14th in the league).
+- The Yankees rank 13th in baseball in home runs allowed (61 total, 1.1 per game).

-- His last appearance was on Wednesday against the Baltimore Orioles, when the lefty tossed six innings, surrendering four earned runs while allowing five hits.
+- In his most recent time out on Thursday against the Baltimore Orioles, the right-hander went five innings, giving up one earned run while surrendering five hits.

-- In 10 games this season, the 28-year-old has amassed an ERA of 5.30, with 8.8 strikeouts per nine innings.
-Opponents are hitting .255 against him.
+- In 11 games this season, the 27-year-old has put up a 5.58 ERA and 10.4 strikeouts per nine innings, while giving up a batting average of .301 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.